-This course focuses on troubleshooting machine problems using the PLC.
+Prerequisite (1): INCT 2231 or ELTR 2231 This course focuses on troubleshooting machine problems using the programmable logic controller.
 Search functions, timers, counters and editing of existing programs will be covered.
 Students will learn to diagnose machine failures through the processor program.

-INCT 2235 Programmable Logic Controllers Applications
+INCT 2235 Programmable

+Logic Controllers Applications